Ukraine accuses Russia of sending in tanks, escalating crisis

 The Ukrainian government responded by revoking a law that would have granted the rebel-held eastern regions much more autonomy and would have provided them with cash.

-With tension rising and Western pressure mounting on Russia not to recognize the separatist votes, Ushakov reiterated that Moscow respects the will of the voters but stopped short of using the word "recognize" for the votes.
+With tension rising and Western pressure mounting on Russia not to recognise the separatist votes, Ushakov reiterated that Moscow respects the will of the voters but stopped short of using the word "recognise" for the votes.

 "These are different words," he said.
 "The word 'respect' was chosen deliberately."